Meet the family ! Fenna, Ollie, Cooper and me

 After teaching and training people to become First Aid Aboard Naval Ships, I've changed unit.
 Back to Zeebrugge and with the possibility to embark aboard Naval Ships!
 I'll need to make arrangements to make sure people can still enjoy my services and view on how a tour guide should be...

 Not only professionally I travel, also in my private life I travel when possible.
 I now have to admit my favorite city is London.
 I tend to go there at least once a year, preferably twice.
 Not only London, but Rome, Florence, Edinburgh, Barcelona, New York, Paris, Amsterdam, Oxford, Windsor, Canterbury were visited.
 And there are so many more I'd love to see.
 Blessed with a wonderful and lovely girlfriend who also loves to travel.

-On September 2016 I started my biggest adventure ever, when my son Ollie was born!
+On September 21st, 2016 I started my biggest adventure ever, when my son Ollie was born!
 On December 23rd, 2020 our son Cooper joined the family.